Photoroom/datago/README.md

 ## Match the raw exported buffers with typical python types

 See helper functions provided in `raw_types.py`, should be self explanatory.
 Check python benchmarks for examples.

+## Logging
+We are using the [log](https://docs.rs/log/latest/log/) crate with [env_logger](https://docs.rs/env_logger/latest/env_logger/).
+You can set the log level using the RUST_LOG environment variable.
+E.g. `RUST_LOG=INFO`.

+When using the library from Python, `env_logger` will be initialized automatically when creating a `DatagoClient`.
+There is also a `initialize_logging` function in the `datago` module, which if called before using a client, allows to customize the log level.
+This only works if RUST_LOG is not set.

 </details><details> <summary><strong>Build it</strong></summary>